American Enterprise Institute: The Housing Center

+The Survey Center on American Life

+The Survey Center on American Life conducts nationally representative public opinion surveys on American social attitudes, religion and civic life.
+The center's survey datasets are archived through the Roper Center for Public Opinion.

+The Center for the Future of American University

+This Center was established in 2025 to support research and discussion on higher education, academic culture and university reform.
+It has collaborated with the Johns Hopkins University on initiatives relating to higher education, including faculty exchanges, collaborative research projects and programs intended to promote intellectual diversity.

 Economic policy studies

 Economic policy was the original focus of the American Enterprise Association, and "the Institute still keeps economic policy studies at its core".
 According to AEI's annual report, "The principal goal is to better understand free economies—how they function, how to capitalize on their strengths, how to keep private enterprise robust, and how to address problems when they arise".
 Michael R. Strain directs economic policy studies at AEI.
-Throughout the beginning of the 21st-century, AEI staff have pushed for a more conservative approach to aiding the recession that includes major tax-cuts.
+Throughout the beginning of the 21st-century, AEI staff have pushed for a more conservative approach to aiding the recession that includes major tax cuts.

 In 2002, John H. Makin, an AEI resident scholar, published a report supporting President Bush’s tax cuts, writing that the cuts "played a large role in helping to save the economy from a recession".
-In the report, Makin suggested that further taxes were necessary in order to attain recovery of the economy and that Democrats in congress who opposed the Bush stimulus plan were foolish for doing so.
+In the report, Makin suggested that further taxes were necessary in order to attain recovery of the economy and that Democrats in Congress who opposed the Bush stimulus plan were foolish for doing so.